SimformSolutionsPvtLtd/react-native-animation-catalog/src/components/CardSwipeable/README.md

-# Swipeable Card
+# Animated Card

-`Swipeable Card` component can be used to swipe items with custom animations.
+`Animated Card` component can be used to swipe items with custom animations.

-- `Swipeable Card` component have two different variants:`<AnimatedCard />` and `<AnimatedCard.Swipeable />`.
+- AnimatedCard component has two different variants as default and swipeable.

-> <p style="color:red;">⚠️ When you use <strong>AnimatedCard.Swipeable</strong> in your app, Make sure to wrap your root component in <a style="text-decoration: underline" href="https://docs.swmansion.com/react-native-gesture-handler/docs/1.10.3/">GestureHandleRootView</a> from <a style="text-decoration: underline" href="https://www.npmjs.com/package/react-native-gesture-handler">react-native-gesture-handler</a> and Don’t give any absolute position to GestureHandleRootView. ⚠️ </p>
+> <p style="color:red;">⚠️ For <strong>swipeable animated card </strong>component, Make sure to wrap your root component / enetry point with <a style="text-decoration: underline" href="https://docs.swmansion.com/react-native-gesture-handler/docs/1.10.3/">GestureHandleRootView</a> And don’t give any absolute position to GestureHandleRootView. ⚠️ </p>

 > Check out example [here](/example/src/App.tsx)